ibm-cloud-docs/FileStorage/index.md

 Another factor to consider is the number of hosts that are utilizing your volume.
 If there is a single host that is accessing the volume it may be difficult to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).
 If your workload requires high throughput it would best to configure at least two or three servers to access your volume to avoid a single server bottleneck.

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side and application specific tunings (IP stack, queue depths, and so on).

+Both NFS v3 and NFS v4.1 are supported in the IBM Cloud environment.
+However, it is our recommendation that NFS v3 be used.
+Because NFS v4.1 is a stateful protocol (not stateless like NFSv3) protocol issues can occur during network events.
+NFS v4.1 must quiesce operations and then perform lock reclamation.
+On a relatively busy NFS file server, the increased latency can cause disruptions.
+The lack of NFS v4.1 multipath/trunking can also extend NFS operations recovery.